Marco Paulo (footballer, born 1973)

-Marco Paulo Faria de Lemos (born 28 May 1973), known as Marco Paulo, is a Portuguese retired footballer who played as a central midfielder, currently a manager.
+Marco Paulo Faria de Lemos (born 28 May 1973), known as Marco Paulo, is a Portuguese retired footballer who played as a central midfielder.
+He was also a manager.

 Playing career

 Born in Sintra, Lisbon metropolitan area, Marco Paulo spent seven of his first eight years as a senior with local G.D.
 Estoril Praia, playing his first two seasons in the Primeira Liga and a further five in the Segunda Liga.
 After two years with F.C.
 Paços de Ferreira, one in each major level, he returned to the capital and joined C.F.
 Os Belenenses.

 Marco Paulo was regularly used in his four-season spell at the Estádio do Restelo, inclusively serving as team captain.
 Aged 32, he returned to the second division and Estoril, acting as interim player-coach for five games and achieving only one draw, after which he returned to the top flight with C.F.
 Estrela da Amadora.

 After 21 league appearances in his debut campaign, veteran Marco Paulo was sparingly used the following two, with Estrela also being relegated in 2009 due to financial irregularities.
 He closed out his career at 37 after one year with another club in the Lisbon area, C.D.
 Mafra, amassing top-tier totals of 244 matches and nine goals.